playcanvas/developer.playcanvas.com/content/en/user-manual/version-control/checkpoints.md

 ![][hard-reset]

-Type 'hard rest' in the text box to confirm that you wish to delete all checkpoints after the selected checkpoint.
+Type 'hard reset' in the text box to confirm that you wish to delete all checkpoints after the selected checkpoint.

 ![][hard-reset-confirm]